JsMarq96/Understanding-Tiled-GPUs-VR-Volume-Rendering/raymarching/raymarching.md

 As expected the main issue with raymarching is its poor fragment scalability on the viewport, due its high cost on texture reads per fragment.

-One interesting behabiour observed is that the highest texture stall (77%) and the highest total of readed bytes from a texture (52538700) came from the far rendering perspective.
-This can be explained when looking at the cache misses on texture memory: since we are looking at fragments close to eachother in screen-space, but are further on texture space.
+One interesting behaviour observed is that the highest texture stall (77%) and the highest total of readded bytes from a texture (52538700) came from the far rendering perspective.
+This can be explained when looking at the cache misses on texture memory: since we are looking at fragments close to each other in screen-space, but are further on texture space.
 This is not presented as an issue in the overall frametime, due to the small number of fragments shaded in those stages.

 But the closer we are to the model, we can observe a relieve on the the texture pipeline, and minimization on the cache misses.
 (NOTE & TODO: Contrast this with the Textures/Fragment Metric!
 Is the number of calls higher near vs far??)

-This indicated that the texture cache is extreamly important mechanism in this architecture; and that in order to achieve good performance there need to be a balance between locality & number of fragments.
+This indicated that the texture cache is extremely important mechanism in this architecture; and that in order to achieve good performance there need to be a balance between locality & number of fragments.
 The following methods will try to remedy this problems.